OXID-eSales/developer_documentation/development/tell_me_about/migrations.rst

    vendor/bin/oe-eshop-db_migrate migrations:migrate

 This command will run all the migrations which are in OXID eShop specific directories.
-For example if you have OXID eShop Enterprise edition, migration tool will run migrations in this order:
+If you have the OXID eShop Enterprise edition, for example, the migration tool will run migrations in this order:

 * Community Edition migrations (executed always)
 * Professional Edition migrations (executed when eShop has PE or EE)